Qayyum1999/Qayyum1999/README.md

 ## Hey 👋, I'm Qayyum Razali!

 Professional button-clicker seeks complex coding challenges - software engineer for hire.
-Whether it's (Full Stack Web Developer 🌐, App Developer 📱, ML Engineer 💻  or Robotics 🤖) , I'm always up for a challenge 🛠️.
+Whether it's (Full Stack Web 🌐, Mobile App 📱, AI/ML 💻  or Robotics 🤖) , I'm always up for a challenge 🛠️.

 With a major in Electrical-Mechatronic Engineering , I'm the ultimate geek.
 So if you need someone who can bring your tech dreams to life, I'm in 🤝.
 <br/>